Composition of the Community

-In addition to the student services described elsewhere in this catalog, the Seminary provides a faculty adviser for all degree students, a bookstore on campus and a computer room.
+In addition to the student services described elsewhere in this catalog, the Seminary provides a faculty adviser for all degree students, a bookstore on the St. Davids campus and a computer room.

 Placement resources are coordinated through the Supervised Ministries Department at Palmer.
 It is the mission of Placement to be a conduit for:

 Placement was officially reorganized in the fall of 2002 with these new services for the PTS community.
 For more information, contact the Coordinator of Supervised Ministries.

 Recognizing that effective Christian ministry is done best by spiritually and psychologically whole, mature persons, and recognizing also that seminary students frequently can benefit from assistance in these areas, the Seminary has arranged with competent professionals to provide counseling to degree students at a significantly reduced rate.
 The Coordinator of Counseling Services acts as a liaison between students and counselors.

 Palmer Theological Seminary is proactive about the safety of all campus members and guests.
 The Seminary has developed a series of policies and procedures designed to ensure that precautionary measures are taken to protect students and guests on campus.
 A pamphlet, which provides the information needed to understand and participate in the effort to keep the Seminary campus safe, is available in the Registrar's Office.